gecrooks/modern-python-template/README.md

 On Github, add a description, website url (typically pointing at readthedocs), and project tags.
 And review the rest of githubs settings.

 Other python tools to consider using include [black, The uncompromising code formatter](https://black.readthedocs.io/en/stable/), and [isort](https://pypi.org/project/isort/) which will sort your import statements into canonical order.
+The command `make delint` will run these tools on your code, with the right magic incantations so that isort and black are compatible.

 ## Conclusion